daniamcode/conway/README.md

 # Conway's Game of Life - Simple Game with Vainilla JavaScript and CSS

-This game was made in two days at the beginning of the Bootcamp that took place at _Skylab Coders Academy_ (Barcelona) from the 6th of July to the 25th of September of 2020.
+I made this game in two days at the beginning of the Bootcamp that took place at _Skylab Coders Academy_ (Barcelona) from the 6th of July to the 25th of September of 2020.

 Presentation: https://www.youtube.com/watch?v=ldgrbscuLKc